prashaantt/node-tdd/README.md

 - Triggers an automatic test build whenever source files are updated.
 - Shows a colour-coded build summary.
 - Shows the average test coverage (experimental).
-- Optionally, if your test runner generates [TAP output](https://testanything.org/producers.html#javascript), use the `nodeTdd.reporter` [setting](#settings) to provide a more meaningful test summary:
+- Optionally, if your test runner generates [TAP outputs](https://testanything.org/producers.html#javascript), use the `nodeTdd.reporter` setting to provide a more meaningful test summary:

 ![tap](images/tap.png)